Understanding Relationships and Attachment

 You can learn to relate from your true self—not your past wounds.

-By helping you identify and dismantle outdated defenses, space opens up for more honest, compassionate, and connected ways of being in relationship.
+By helping you identify and dismantle outdated defenses, space opens up for more honest, compassionate, and connected ways of being in relationship—both with yourself and others.

 Healing your attachment wounds transforms your relationships.